 The mission of the Harkham Hillel Physical Education and Athletics department is two-fold.
 Primarily, it is to successfully guide the development of each student while teaching lessons in the departmental core values of accountability, being coachable, fitness, wellness and teamwork.
 Additionally, our mission is to teach leadership and life skills through athletics, allowing students to grow and reach higher levels of confidence that will lead to better character.

 Our goal is to provide the best possible environment for students to learn and experience what physical activity can mean to them and their lives.
-We encourage students to contribute to our campus through athletic and academic achievement, to promote institutional pride and enhance campus life, and connect with alumni, families and the community at-large through athletics at Hillel.
+We encourage students to contribute to our campus through athletic and academic achievement, to promote institutional pride, enhance campus life, connect with alumni, families and the community at-large through athletics at Hillel.

 The Hillel Physical Education and Athletics department strives to be the gold standard for physical education and athletics in the community.
 The department aims to be renowned for academic and athletic excellence by achieving outstanding scholastic and athletic honors.

 Physical education and athletics at Hillel enhance the mission of Hillel and the community by demonstrating unrivaled pride and by fostering relationships with all constituents.
 The department is committed to the utmost integrity through compliance, fiscal responsibility and student-athlete personal development.